YoursSto/yourssto.github.io/themes/new/content/posts/ctfd theme customize/index.md

 +++
-title = 'Creating Custom CTFd Theme (based on core-beta)' date = 2025-10-09T00:40:04-07:00 draft = false tags = ['config']
+title = 'Creating a Custom CTFd Theme (based on core-beta)' date = 2025-10-09T00:40:04-07:00 draft = false tags = ['config'] description= "A quick guide on creating a custom CTFd theme (based on core-beta)."
 +++